 All online or distance learning providers that wish to label their courses “AP,” and appear as authorized AP course providers, must participate in the AP Course Audit.

-Getting authorization for their courses will help these organizations promote greater awareness of their AP courses and continue providing their important service to students and schools.
+Getting authorization will help these organizations promote greater awareness of their AP courses and continue to provide their important service to students and schools.

-Online/Distance Learning Course Inclusion in AP Course Ledger
+Online/Distance Learning Course Inclusion in the AP Course Ledger

 The AP Course Ledger serves as an official record of accredited institutions authorized to use the AP designation on secondary school transcripts.
 For non-accredited organizations, eligible AP courses selected by a brick-and-mortar school or a homeschool provider from their AP Course Audit account will be listed in the AP Course Ledger along with the organization’s name.

 Use of College Board Trademarks